The Ritual: A “Flash-Fiction” Story

 So, I thought I’d share it here…enjoy!

 “Looks like we’ll be setting up camp here, huh?”
-Dan said jovially, wheezing as he slid his sweaty arms out of his backpack straps, sweat dripping from his forehead when he bent to set the pack on the ground.
+Dan said jovially, wheezing as he eagerly slid his sweaty arms out of his backpack straps, sweat dripping from his forehead when he bent to set the pack on the ground.

 “Someone must,” Josh said, shrugging.

-“Well, at any rate, luckily we found it.
-Now we just need firewood,” Josh said.
-He gazed up at the gray overcast sky, then checked his watch.
+“Well, at any rate, luckily we found it!”
+Josh said.
+“Now we just need firewood.”
+He peered up at the gray overcast sky, then checked his watch.
 “Probably be dark soon, especially with the cloud cover, so we better hustle.”

 Digging into their packs, they produced various cutting tools: small hatchets, hunting knives—and Dan even a machete—then scattered outward from the site to the surrounding woods.